status-im/specs/docs/raw/serving-community-history.md

 - `index` - Contains the protobuf encoded message history archive index

 Community owner nodes SHOULD store these files in a dedicated folder that is identifiable via the community id.

-Community owner nodes MAY remove older torrent files that were generated for previous message history archives, after a new torrent was created.

 ### Ensuring reproducible data pieces